cloudmesh/technologies/chapters/preface/format.md

 yet redy for review.
 In case you are seeing some issue with someones technology, you are allowe dto mark it with the emoji `:hand:`.
 THis will indicate than that others may need to look at it.
-ALso provide comments if you can.
+Also provide comments if you can.

 The emojis are